 If you reach late at such water crossings in the day, they may become the reason for spending a night in the middle of nowhere OR puncturing your engine sump while crossing it.

 If riding a motorcycle, gumboots will help you dodge overflowing water crossings and help you keep your other boots dry to ride further.
 Do carry a pair of them, they don’t cost much.

 4. Be alert for shooting stones

-Apart from the rain proof clothing, carrying small tarpaulins or water proof bags which will protect your clothes, luggage or electronic gear if the need arise.
-Also, if you are planning to place the luggage on the top of car, it is a must.
+Apart from the rainproof clothing, carrying small tarpaulins or waterproof bags which will protect your clothes, luggage, or electronic gear if the need arises.
+It will also help you protect your luggage which you may plan to put on top of your car.

 7. Carry an extra pair of car windshield wipers